Getting Started XK07 and XK90 Kits

 Changing the world isn't easy, and we couldn't do it alone.

 A core value of MaxIQ is to be able to provide our educational resources to students around the globe, especially those who live in areas where there is a lack of educational infrastructure to support these young minds in achieving their full potential.
-MaxIQ wouldn't be able to fulfill our mission without support from...
+MaxIQ wouldn't be able to fulfil our mission without support from...

-Funding - Astrodynamics and Space Research LaboratorySeal of the United States Department of Education.svg
+Funding - Astrodynamics and Space Research LaboratorySeal of the United States Department of Education.svgOne Global Network for a Hyper-connected World | Intelsat